Rikjimue/my-website/content/blog/getting-started.md

 If you’re working on similar projects or have ideas for interesting things to try, feel free to reach out.
 I’m always curious to hear what other people are building in their labs.

 ## Getting Started
-If you want to follow along with what I’m building, the best approach is probably to check back occasionally or subscribe to the RSS feed.
+If you want to follow along with what I’m building, the best approach is probably to check back occasionally or subscribe to the RSS/JSON feed.
 I’ll be posting regularly as projects reach interesting milestones or when I solve problems that might be useful to share.

 The next post will be about building the server hardware and the initial Proxmox setup.
 It’s been a fun project, and there are definitely some lessons learned worth sharing.